ciberkleid/cna-demo-setup/cloud-pipelines/README.md

 To simplify configuration, we are leveraging some of the logic built into the [Cloud Pipelines](https://github.com/cloudpipelines) project.
 In order to access this code in our Jenkins jobs, each job will download the distribution archive for Cloud Pipelines, which is available on GitHub.

-In addition, we are also accessing extensions to the Cloud Pipelines code base in the same way: by downloading a distribution zip from GitHub.
+In addition, we are also accessing extensions to the Cloud Pipelines code base in the same way: by downloading a distribution archive from GitHub.
 The "extensions" code base and distribution archive are part of this repo.

-Hence, the only code you need to copy and past into each Jenkins job is the [bootstrap](./bootstrap.sh) code.
-Beyond that, there is some simple common configuration for all jobs, and some simple unique configuration per job.
+Hence, the only code you need to copy and paste into each Jenkins job is the [bootstrap](./bootstrap.sh) code.
+Beyond that, there is some simple common configuration for all jobs, and some simple unique configuration for each job.

 For all jobs, it is recommended to configure "General->Discard old builds" to limit the "Max # of builds to keep" to avoid filling up the Jenkins disk.

 1. **Fortune Service Job: fortune-service-prod-tag-release**
-- Create a new job (aka "item") of type "freestyle project" and name it `fortune-service-tag-release`
+- Create a new job (aka "item") of type "freestyle project" and name it `fortune-service-prod-tag-release`
 - Select "General->This project is parameterized" and add the following parameters:

 | Parameter      | Default Value | Description |